taskiq-python/taskiq/docs/available-components/schedule-sources.md

 ## RedisScheduleSource

 This source is capable of adding new schedules in runtime.
 It uses Redis as a storage for schedules.
-To use this source you need to install `taskiq-redids` package.
+To use this source you need to install `taskiq-redis` package.

 ```python
 from taskiq_redis import RedisScheduleSource